 By the Numbers

-14.2% of the people in Jordan live below the poverty line
+13% of the people in Jordan live below the national poverty line

 Jordan’s population has doubled 12 times during the past 60 years, according to the United Nations.
-Large influxes of refugees from neighboring areas, including Palestine and Iraq, present significant challenges for Jordan, which already has very limited natural resources.
+Large influxes of refugees from neighboring areas, including Palestine and Iraq, and most recently, hundreds of thousands from Syria, present significant challenges for Jordan, which possesses limited natural resources.

 How Islamic Relief is Helping

 Islamic ReliefTM began working in Jordan in 1997, sponsoring orphans living in Palestinian refugee camps—an effort that continues some 15 years later.
 Most recent, Islamic Relief has focused on alleviating food insecurity for children across the country.